WinVector/Examples/LogisticOmit/margin_recovery.md

-Overcoming Omitted Variable Bias by Solving for Hidden Data
+Patching Omitted Variables by Solving for Hidden Data
 ================
 2023-08-25